loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 > through the most.
 The Forgejo container registry path is wired into the
 > bootstrap, including the self-contained auto-snapshots manifests, but it has
 > not been validated as thoroughly yet as the Git side.

+When `flux` is enabled in `--use-cases`, the vCluster Platform UI also gets a `Flux UI` button that points at the shared Flux Operator web UI host for this demo environment.

 ## Most Common Commands